-FINDING THE FREQUENCY NODE
+5. FINDING THE FREQUENCY NODE

-Droplet creation is controlled by vibrating the stream using a piezo crystal.
+Droplet creation is controlled by vibrating the stream using a piezo electric transducer.
 The frequency of this vibration can be changed, and there is an optimal frequency (or frequency node) giving maximum stability for each different nozzle size, sheath pressure etc (overall system).
-The frequency node of the overall system may be subtly different from day to day.
-Finding the frequency node is notoriously difficult to understand and accomplish.
+The frequency node for each nozzle/pressure is quite stable and the frequency value has been previously optimized.
+It is not recommended to change this.